Matt Martin (ice hockey, born 1989): Professional

-Martin was drafted in the fifth round, 148th overall by the New York Islanders in the 2008 NHL Entry Draft.
+Martin was drafted in the fifth round, 148th overall by the New York Islanders in the 2008 NHL entry draft.
 Martin was signed by the Islanders to a three-year entry-level contract on September 4, 2009.
 Martin scored his first NHL goal on October 29, 2010 against Alex Auld of the Montreal Canadiens.

 On September 15, 2012, Martin agreed to a four-year contract with the Islanders.

 During the 2014–15 NHL season, Martin set the NHL record for most hits in a single season, recording 382 checks.

 The following season, during the 2015–16 campaign, Martin's line, consisting of himself, Casey Cizikas, and Cal Clutterbuck was considered to be one of the best fourth lines in the NHL by ice hockey analysts.

 On July 1, 2016, as an unrestricted free agent for the first time in his career, Martin and the Toronto Maple Leafs agreed to a four-year, $10 million contract, worth an average of $2.5 million a season.
 In his first season with Toronto, Martin assumed his role as an enforcer, playing on the fourth line for the team and protecting the plethora of rookies on the roster from hits by other players, and fighting those that ran teammates.
 The team would qualify for the post-season, with Martin picking up two points in the second game of the series which would see the Maple Leafs lose in six contests to the top seeded Washington Capitals.

-During the 2017–18 season, Martin's playing numbers diminished and during a stretch in January and February he was a healthy scratch for 18 consecutive games.
+During the 2017–18 season, Martin's playing numbers diminished, and during a stretch in January and February, he was a healthy scratch for 18 consecutive games.
 He ended the regular season with 12 points in 50 games.
 On April 23, 2018, Martin was nominated for the King Clancy Memorial Trophy, as a player who best exemplifies leadership qualities and made humanitarian contributions to the community.

 On July 3, 2018, after two seasons with the Maple Leafs, Martin was traded back to the New York Islanders by Toronto in exchange for Eamon McAdam.

 During his first season back with the Islanders, Martin was placed on injured reserve on November 15 due to an upper-body injury that occurred on November 1.
 At the time, he had scored three goals in 11 games with the Islanders, matching his total from Toronto last season.
 He was activated off injured reserve on November 26.

 On January 11, 2021, Martin was signed to a four-year, $6 million extension with the Islanders.

+At the conclusion of his four-year contract, Martin was an unsigned free agent leading into the 2024–25 season.
+On October 26, 2024, he continued his tenure with the New York Islanders by agreeing to a one-year contract.
+He featured in 32 regular season games, adding 2 assists in a depth forward role.
+On June 24, 2025, Martin announced his retirement from the NHL and joined the New York Islanders front office, becoming a special assistant to general manager Mathieu Darche.